 The Spanish play rugby!
 Who knew?
 In this football-obsessed country, rugby union is so far down the sport pecking order, you’d be forgiven for failing to notice it at all.
 But here in Villajoyosa/La Vila Joiosa, just up the coast from Alicante, rugby is alive and kicking.

-CR La Vila is actually one of the best teams in Spain – quite something for a little town like ours.
+CR La Vila play in the elite division of Spanish rugby – quite something for a little town like ours.
 Watch a home game at their stadium; it’s a great way of spending a Sunday afternoon.